react — Engineering Performance

 Performance over time

-ETV stacked by Growth, Maintenance and Fixes — 90-day moving average, normalized to ETV / month.
+ETV stacked by Features / Maintenance / Tests / Docs / Fixes — 90-day moving average, normalized to ETV / month.

 Knowledge concentration

-How dependent is this repo on a small number of contributors?
+How dependent is this repo on a small number of engineers?
 Higher top-1 share = higher key-person risk.

 Most impactful commits